Lercher/SparqlJsBinding/Readme.md

 ## Sample Code Fragments

-Now some code fragments showing the use of the library
+Code fragments showing the use of the library

 ### Setting up the BrightstarDB Server and Store